 In order to provide our transaction processing services, we must be designated a certified processor by, and be a member service provider of, MasterCard and an independent sales organization of VISA.
 These designations are dependent upon our being sponsored by member clearing banks of both organizations and our continuing adherence to the standards of the VISA and MasterCard associations.
 The member financial institutions of VISA and MasterCard, some of which are our competitors, set the standards with which we must comply.
 If we fail to comply with these standards, our designation as a certified processor, a member service provider or as an independent sales organization could be suspended or terminated.
-The termination of our member service provider status or our status as a certified processor, or any changes in the VISA and MasterCard rules that prevent our registration or otherwise limit our ability to provide transaction processing and marketing services for the VISA or MasterCard organizations would most likely result in the loss of merchant customers and lead to a reduction in our revenues.
+The termination of our member service provider status or our status as a certified processor, or any changes in the VISA and MasterCard organizations would most likely result in the loss of merchant customers and lead to a reduction in our revenues.